brendanscarano/brendanscarano.github.io/_posts/2016-03-08-starting-with-react-native.md

 After going through several tutorials I decided it was time to try building a React app on my own.
 Using React and the Spotify API I created a very simple app that allows a user to search for an artist, and then click on the artist to display their related artists.

-I used webpack for my build process mainly following this tutorial:
+I used Webpack for my build process mainly following this tutorial:
 <a href="http://survivejs.com/webpack_react/developing_with_webpack/" target="_blank">Developing With Webpack</a>

 The code can be found here: